pixfizz/pixfizz-knowledge/22_OPTION_VARIANT_RENDERING.md

 Shopper renders a `<px-file-upload>` component.
 - Default accept is `image/*,.pdf` unless overridden.
 - Can display existing uploaded file name / URL.
+- **Programmatic injection:** `px-file-upload` exposes a real `input[type=file]`, so a script can inject a File via a `DataTransfer` object (`input.files = dt.files; input.dispatchEvent(new Event('change'))`).
+  `px-image-upload` does **not** — it is built for interactive gallery/QR selection, exposes only a hidden `input[type=hidden]` and an "Upload" button, and creates its file input lazily inside the dialog.
+To attach a script-generated file to an option, use `file_upload`, not `image_upload`.
+- **Read-only vs hidden:** for a script-injected upload the option must be `hidden: true` (invisible to the customer) with `read_only: false`.
+A `read_only: true` upload renders a hidden value input plus a read-back chip with no file input to inject into.
+### 5.2b Targeting a specific upload by option code
+Every option is wrapped in `<px-option code="...">`.
+When a product has more than one upload option, scope any DOM query to the wrapper — `document.querySelector('px-option[code="X"] px-file-upload')` — rather than grabbing the first upload on the page.
+When a code is given and no match is found, return null rather than falling back to the first upload, or an injected file lands in the wrong option.

 ### 5.3 Multi-upload groups (`option.custom.multi_upload_group`)
 This is a key advanced behavior.